OperationSpark/hangman/README.md

 Save the file, run the application and view the message in the console.

-2 - Display the Phrase as dashes.
+2 - Display the phrase as dashes.
 ---------------------------------

 Let's write some code to display the current phrase with dashes.